-This fresh mango salsa is full of bright flavors and colors!
-The mango is the star of this dish and keeps this salsa tasting fruity and sweet.
-Use this recipe as a dip for chips, a topping for main courses, or as part of a salad.
+A fresh mango salsa that's full of bright flavors and colors!
+This recipe is fruity and sweet with hint of lime.
+Use it as a dip for chips, a topping for main courses, or as part of a salad.

 About This Recipe